Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 For getting more details, please refer to https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/CredentialProviderAPI.html.

-## **Configure user account to authenticate to web UI**
+## **Configure SSM user account**

 By default, SSM Web UI enables admin login with username "admin" and password "ssm@123".
-If user wants to define more user accounts, make modification in conf/shiro.ini file.

-Admin can change the password on SSM web UI (top right corner, admin/Change Password) after login.
+Authenticated user can change password on SSM web UI (top right corner, admin/Change Password) after login.

-After finishing the SSM configuration, we can start to deploy the SSM package with the configuration files to all involved servers.

 Admin can also add new user on web UI (admin/Add New User).
 Please note only admin user has this permission.